trognlien/UEDGE/README.md

 to Python, such as PYGIST.
 The parallel version of UEDGE available through Python also uses the PETSc linear algebra solver whose development has been led by ANL (https://www.mcs.anl.gov/petsc/).

+UEDGE can also be coupled to other codes.
+An excellent example is couplling to the DUSTT code from UCSD (contact rsmirnov@eng.ucsd.edu) that follows the trajectories and ablation of dust particles in the background UEDGE plasma and provides impurity sources to UEDGE.
+For an example, see R. Smirnov et al., Phys.
+Plasmas 22 (2015) 012506.

 ## Getting started
 The easiest way to try out UEDGE is to download a static executable that should run on any Linux system; see the link to the executable [see uedge_executable file].
 The second method is to download the UEDGE source files, and then build a Python